 Jobsite Conditions / Acclimation

-Solid, Engineered, Laminate, & Vinyl floors are not warranted for use with radiant and/or hydraunic heating systems.
-Any floor installed over a heating system will void the product warranty.
+Solid, Engineered, Laminate, & Vinyl floors are not warranted by Nature Wood Floors for use with radiant and/or hydraunic heating systems.
+Any floor installed over a heating system will void the manufacturer product warranty.

 Any of the following shall void and invalidate warranties: